raystack/depot/docs/sinks/bigquery.md

 ## Metadata

-For data quality checking purpose sometimes some metadata need to be added on the record. if `SINK_BIGQUERY_ADD_METADATA_ENABLED` is true then the metadata will be added.
+For data quality checking purposes, sometimes some metadata need to be added on the record. if `SINK_BIGQUERY_ADD_METADATA_ENABLED` is true then the metadata will be added.
 `SINK_BIGQUERY_METADATA_NAMESPACE` is used for another namespace to add columns if namespace is empty, the metadata columns will be added in the root level.